tarunsharma1/swachh_bharat/3DReconstruction/README.md

 To check if CUDA driver is working use the command: nvcc --version
- This gives a response like,
+ This gives a response like:
  nvcc: NVIDIA (R) Cuda compiler driver
  Copyright (c) 2005-2015 NVIDIA Corporation
  Built on Tue_Aug_11_14:27:32_CDT_2015
  Cuda compilation tools, release 7.5, V7.5.17